zigtools/zpm/README.md

 ## Contributing

 This reboot of ZPM is made to be super-simple, but the implementation might be *too simple* right now.
-If you feel like somthing is missing, feel free to fork and PR!
+If you feel like something is missing, feel free to fork and PR!